 The development of the game is perfectly active.
 In fact, after three years of work this summer they have released their version Freeciv 2.6.0.
 In this case the game available for both GNU / Linux and Windows.

 And if ‘Freeciv’ is a free alternative to ‘Civilization’, we also have ‘0 AD’ a good alternative to ‘Age of Empires’.
-It is a free, open source, real-time strategy game about historical wars and ancient economics .
-It is cross-platform, and is available for Windows, macOS, GNU / Linux and OpenBSD.
+It is a free, open-source, real-time strategy game about historical wars and ancient economies.
+It is cross-platform and is available for Windows, macOS, GNU / Linux and OpenBSD.